olebole/irafdoc/doc/immatch.geomap.rst

   GEOMAP computes the transformation required to map the reference coordinate system to the input coordinate system.
 The coordinates of points in common to the two systems are listed in the input text file(s) <i>input</i>
-  one per line in the following format: <tt>"xref yref xin yin"</tt>.
+  one per line in the following format: <span style="font-family: monospace;">"xref yref xin yin"</span>.
   </p>
   <p>
   The computed transforms are stored in the text database file <i>database</i>